sunshinehealthstudios/changelog/current.md

 _Updated 1/13/2023 19:00 PT_

 v7.20.1 passed regression on Android and will begin rollout on Tuesday.
-The team is working on implementing backend updates to search which will be implemented in an internal v7.20.2 beta for extended testing.
+The team is working on backend updates to search which will be implemented in an internal v7.20.2 beta for extended testing.

 ***